limkokhole/blogspot-downloader/README.md

                             not able to get previous rss page in non-blogspot site.
-      -1, --one             Scrape url of ANY webpage as single pdf(-p) or epub
+      -1, --one             Scrape url of ANY webpage as single pdf(-p) or epub -lo, --log-link-only  print link only log for -f feed, temporary workaround to copy into -1, in case -f feed only retrieve summary.

 ## Details: